dklight/dotfiles/README.md

 To Do list
 ----------
- * Ansible playbook for Ubuntu
- * Ansible playbook for Fedora
- * Serverspec check for
+ * OSX: Add better support for bootstraping
-  * git
-  * vim
-  * zsh
-  * gnu screen
- * Check for best choice for sshaskpass
+ * Linux: Check for best choice for sshaskpass
  * Install and configure aditional tools like ansible, vagrant, docker, kitchen, etc
+ * Add testing with shellcheck
+ * Add CI